-(1) The energy savings from energy conservation measures shall be calculated by the Oregon Department of Energy.
+(1) The energy savings from energy conservation measures shall be calculated by the Energy Office.

-(2) The Oregon Department of Energy may approve use of alternate energy savings calculations, if the calculations and the methodology supporting those calculations are submitted to the Oregon Department of Energy for its review and approval.
+(2) The Energy Office may approve use of alternate energy savings calculations, if the calculations and the methodology supporting those calculations are submitted to the Energy Office for its review and approval.